A riff on a Dry Manhattan given extra depth by the addition of dessert wine and whiskey bitters.

 When you get to the end of the beer the shot glass lifts and the whiskey is released as a chaser.
-We should point out, that in these days of discernment,
+I should point out that in these days of discernment,

 Cachaça-laced, bite-sized, and delicious with rich smoothing honey balancing sharp zesty lime.